 Healthy eating does not have to be expensive.

-Shopping at grocery stores such as Aldi, Save A Lot, and Walmart can save you significant money on fruit, vegetables, lean meats, low-fat dairy products, nuts, beans, and whole grains.
+Shopping at grocery stores like Aldi can save you significant money on fruit, vegetables, lean meats, low-fat dairy products, nuts, beans, and whole grains.

 Shop for generic items at grocery stores for cost savings.
 Cost-compare and learn the best places to stretch your food budget.